NikNord174/wiki_text_classification/README.md

     $ pip3 install -r requirements.txt

+To start learning type
+    $ python3 main.py -i
+In case you need to specify path to data, run
+    $ python3 main.py -i datapath

-To load the dataset, you need to notice the path to data in *data_preprocessing.py* It is anticipated that data is stored in .json (or .jsonl) file.
+It is anticipated that data is stored in .json (or .jsonl) file.
 In other cases, you need to change a little initial code in the *data_import* function in *data_preprocessing.py*